 Appeals to Environment and Traffic Adjudicators at London Tribunals (formerly PATAS)

-If you make a formal appeal to us and this is unsuccessful, we will send a form to you for you to make a further appeal to the independent adjudicator.
+If you make a formal representation to us and this is unsuccessful, we will advise you at that time how to appeal online to the independent adjudicator or send a form to you for you to make a further appeal.

 The adjudicator will examine your case and their decision is legally binding on both parties.

 Please refer to the London Tribunals site for further information.